 Describe how the Lead Agency's eligibility, enrollment, reporting, and redetermination policies promote continuity of care in order to support children's development.
 The Lead Agency takes into consideration the children's development by promoting continuity of care when authorizing child care services.
 Considerations for the child's development as well as the parents need to work, attend school, or participate in a training program are factors in the child care need for each family.
-Approaches used by the Lead Agency include: Establishing a 12 month eligibility period to lessen the burden on the family to apply more than once per 12 months, coordination with Head Start to extend the day and provide wrap-a-round child care, pre-k to provide child care for the 4K eligible child and their siblings in order to stabilize the family, and other early learning programs or school aged programs to create a variety of arrangements that accommodate the parents work schedules.
+Approaches used by the Lead Agency include: Establishing a 12 month eligibility period to lessen the burden on the family to apply more than once per 12 months, coordination with head start, pre-k and other early learning programs or school aged programs to create a variety of arrangements that accommodate the parents work schedules.
 Child care is prioritized for children that have an Individual Education Program (IEP) or Individual Family Service Plan (IFSP).
-The Lead Agency also pays higher subsidy rates for higher quality levels which allow more high quality child care options for families.